 It increases transparency.
 The 9 box grid approach requires open and honest communication within the leadership team to evaluate each employees’ standing.
 These discussions can often help clarify leaders’ expectations and goals for the company.

 It makes workforce planning easier.
 By using a 9 grid box, you’ll gain clarity on your employees’ strengths and can determine which employees have the potential for leadership or senior roles within the company.
 From there, you can ensure employees are getting the support and guidance they need to thrive.

-When used effectively, the 9 box grid needs to be as objective as possible.
-Moreover, it needs to be based on objectivity, and there needs to be a clear reason and data point to back up the inclusion of workers as they are grouped out.
+It invites bias.
+Favouritism, bias and opinions can easily sway where an employee lands on the grid.
+When used effectively, the 9 box grid needs to be objective.
+There needs to be a clear reason and data point to back up the inclusion of segmented workers.

 It confines employees to a specific label.
 Once an employee is placed in the grid, it can affect how the involved management team sees them.
 For example, if an employee is determined to be a low performer with low potential, that may negatively affect how the team treats and sees that employee from that point on.

 How do you create a 9 box grid?

 The 9 box grid is a simple three-by-three framework.
 To create your own, plot employees’ future potential on the y-axis (high potential, moderate potential, low potential) and their current performance on the x-axis (low performer, moderate performer, high performer).

 While this is the standard and most straightforward form of the 9 box grid, many companies choose to customise each square to better define what each performance and potential level means to them.